» go back «

 Tomorrow's gonna feel like yesterday

-I originally had this song saved in Franny's playlist because it aligns with his backstory and its resulting emotions.
-It was too perfect to ignore - I mean, a song called Mother, My Body Disgusts Me that begins with the line, "Mother, don't come near me"?
+I originally had this song saved in Franny's playlist because it seemed like the model song for his backstory.
+In general, it was too perfect to ignore - I mean, a song called Mother, My Body Disgusts Me that begins with the line, "Mother, don't come near me"?
 Perfect.
-It's as if he has realised that his mother is the source of his pain, and has gained freedom from knowing that he isn't truly disgusting - but since the feelings still linger, they never go away, he utilises this newfound freedom and agency to be a disgusting pervert because that's all he has known.
+It's as if he has realised that his mother was the source of his pain, and has gained freedom from knowing that he isn't truly, inherently disgusting - it was all an illusion!
+An illusion that she caused!
+But since the feelings still linger in his body since they have been running through it for so long, he utilises this newfound freedom to be a filthy pervert because all he knows is how to operate under that illusion.
 And there is no end, no comfort... just darkness, contempt, and disgust.
+"I need my greed, Mother" (I rely on the filth you've made me feel), "I need your dirty hands on me" (all I can do now is want it, because it is never going away).

 All my life, oh, all my life